No one knows when Tesla Bot will arrive. Here are robots you can experience now

 Delivery bots

-Bots are coming…to your door.
-Around the world, companies are experimenting with robots that deliver directly to their customers.
+Bots are coming... to your door.
+Around the world, companies are experimenting with robots that deliver directly to customers.

 In Berkeley, California, a fleet of cute Kiwibots stirred up attention as they cruised the streets with meals for the city's students.
 They also rankled.
 One man upset by their presence botnapped one of the machines, which police tracked with GPS.